3.1 Verification

 The compiler error message quickly tells the programmer that this code has a bug.
 In this case, the bug is in the variable definition and not in the highlighted line, however, often the compiler will identify precisely which term in the line has the bug.

-3.1.4 Comparison with exact solution
+Comparison with single control volume exact solution

 To test that the time integration in BlasterSim is working correctly, an exact solution for a simple case was constructed.
 This case has only two control volumes, one for the barrel, and one for the atmosphere.
 See figure 3.1 for an illustration of this test case.